 Your gift does not need to be extravagant or expensive to be effective.
-Similar to personal gifts, the best ones are those that keep your clients' interests, needs, and personality in mind.
+Similar to personal gifts, the best ones are those that keep your clients’ interests, needs, and personalities in mind.

-At the same time, you don't cheapen out, especially if you got a sizable commission check.
+At the same time, don’t cheapen out – especially if you got a sizable commission check.
 It’s a balancing act in which you need to use your intuition.

-Here are a few guidelines that help us narrow down our gift choices.
+Here are a few guidelines that help you narrow down your gift choices.

 Make sure you get to know your clients throughout the real estate process and get to know what their likes and dislikes are, what kind of hobbies they enjoy, and what some of their life goals are.

-If they prefer to keep their personal life personal, and you have no idea what they like or dislike by closing time (it happens), another option is choosing something that commemorates their new lives as homeowners.
+If they prefer to keep their personal life personal, and you have no idea what they like or dislike by closing time, another option is choosing something that commemorates their new lives as homeowners.

-Has High-Quality Manufacturing - The quality of your gift will directly speak volumes about you to your client.
-Even if you provided a five-star service, a low-quality gift can seriously undermine all of that and leave your clients with a bad taste in their mouths.
+Have High-Quality Manufacturing – The quality of your gift will directly speak volumes about you to your client.
+Even if you provided a five-star service, a low-quality gift can leave your clients with a bad taste in their mouths.

-Whatever gift you choose, make sure the presentation, the quality of its materials, and manufacturing are top-notch.
+Whatever gift you choose, make sure the presentation, quality of its materials, and manufacturing are top-notch.

-Has A Long Shelf Life - The longer your clients can use your gift, the more opportunities it will provide to remind your clients of your services.
-It’s often best to avoid perishable gifts, but in some cases, it might be a good idea to gift a local goodies basket or a fully stocked fridge, especially when paired with other longer-shelf-life gifts.
+Have A Long Shelf Life – The longer your clients can use your gift, the more often they will be reminded of your services.
+It’s often best to avoid perishable gifts, but in some cases, it might be a good idea to gift a local goodies basket or a fully stocked fridge (especially when paired with other long-lasting gifts).

-Is Personalized (If it makes sense) - For some psychological reason we’re quite honestly not qualified to explain, we love seeing our names on things.
+Be personalized (if it makes sense) – For some psychological reason, we love seeing our names on things.
 It’s the reason why Coca-Cola’s “Share a Coke” campaign was so successful, and why bored students scratch their names on desks.

-So if you have the option to personalize your gift with your clients' name (and it makes sense for the gift), do it.
+So if you have the option to personalize your gift with your clients’ name, do it.

 Gifts to Avoid